If you're planning your London visit for March, I've got you covered. London is a great destination, and one of the best places to visit.

 Visit our blog post on How To Visit the Houses of Parliament and The Palace of Westminster to find out more!

 Take In a Free Concert

 Located in South Kensington, the Royal College of Music is one of London’s most vibrant conservatories and hosts free concerts inside featuring the talents of both the staff and students.

-Visit a Museum
+Visit the British Museum

 Witness the Ceremony of the Keys

 Every night the Tower of London comes alive with a centuries-old tradition that is the official locking and securing of the tower, the Ceremony of the Keys.

 Ride the London Eye

 For those looking for great views of the city lit up at night, including the Palace of Westminster and Big Ben, this is a terrific option.

 See London from the Sky Garden